 We’ve all experienced the heated focus required to learn and master something new, that’s what I’m proposing.
 And while becoming ambidextrous may seem preposterous I assure you it’s not.
 Choosing something to learn, something as personal as writing and eating with a different hand is a way to learning to stay in the moment.

-Learning to construct written pages and to bring food to your mouth with a different hand is difficult, rewarding and divinely personal.
-Thinking about it.
+Learning to construct written pages and to bring food to your mouth with a different hand is difficult, rewarding and divinely personal all at once.
+Think about it.

 Habits can save time and energy, but they also can derail us from current reality and being aware of the present moment.

-Try creating a handwritten list of your habits and routines as a way of bring focus and awareness to them.
+Try creating a handwritten list of your habits and routines to bring focus and awareness to them.
 Sit with that list each day for at least 10 minutes, and once you’ve become deeply aware of it start naming each item just before you preform it.
 Do this until you can dislodge the routine or habit from it’s usual hold on you.

 If you found this post helpful, interesting or enjoyable you may find this post on Focus also worth taking a few minutes to read.